The Victim Mentality – What It Is and Why You Use It

 The Secret Power Behind Being a Victim

-But having others feel sorry for you can easily be a way to manipulate them into meeting your needs and wants.
-This can be something small, like someone always going to the shops for you, or can be deeper and more insidious, such as meaning your ‘poor me’ act leaves another forced to treat you nicely and never yell at you, or to not leave you even if they feel they should.
+Having others feel sorry for you is an unconscious way to manipulate them into meeting your needs and wants.
+This can be something small, like someone always going to the shops for you.
+Or can be deeper and more insidious.
+Your ‘poor me’ act can be used so another is forced to treat you nicely and never yell at you, even if you aren’t being fair.
+Or keep them so guilty they are unable to walk away from you even if they want to.

 An example of victimhood as a form of power is a codependent relationship, such as the one between an alcoholic and their partner.
-The ‘caregiver’ can play a victim, putting up with the alcoholic’s terrible behaviour and sacrificing their own needs to care for them, only to one day use guilt, complaints, and ‘poor me’ tirades to then attempt to control the alcoholic.
+The ‘caregiver’ can play a victim, putting up with the alcoholic’s terrible behaviour and sacrificing their own needs to care for them.
+But then they can also use guilt, complaints, and ‘poor me’ tirades to then attempt to control the alcoholic.

 Why am I the sort of person who plays the victim?

-It’s possible you had a codependent relationship with one of your parents.
-You would have felt responsible for their wellbeing, either taking care of a sick (mentally or physically) parent, or being led to believe you are in charge of their happiness.
-The message a child can take on here is that not only do you have to ‘earn’ love, but that if you are sick or weak others take care of you.
-Both can lead to patterns of victimisation as an adult.
+It’s possible you had a codependent relationship with one of your parents and felt responsible for their wellbeing.
+This could have been taking care of a sick (mentally or physically) parent.
+Or being led to believe you are in charge of their happiness.

 Or, you might have learned to be a victim because it was a way to survive your childhood.
-As a child, we all require attention and love, and if it’s not offered freely by our caregivers, we are left to find ways to receive it.
+As a child, we all require attention and love.
+If it’s not offered freely by our caregivers, we are left to find ways to receive it.
 Perhaps, in your family home, the only way to receive attention and care was to be sick, or to act weak, or to allow bad things to happen to you.

 What should I do if I recognise that I suffer from victimisation?